ralabate/houdini-graph-editor-tools/README.md

 ## negate_keyframes.py

-Multiplies keyframes the selected keyframes by negative one.
+Multiplies the selected keyframes by negative one.

 I hotkey map this to **Ctrl+?**.

-This is faster than stylusing around and typing *=-1 in the value box.
+This is faster than stylusing around and typing *-1 in the value box.

 ## set_playback_range.py